veenaledi/Auraly/README.md

 ### 3.2 Cleaning Summary

- The main notebbok proceeds from here so as to come up with a model.
+ The main notebbok proceeds from here so as to come up with a model.git status

 The mood distribution showed that 'happy' with had the most songs followed by 'sad', then 'energetic and finally 'calm'.